danmbox/shut-audio-tools/README.txt

 They run in a text terminal, or in GUI mode.
 Currently included are:

 * ShutLP, a gapless loop player with a count-in metronome.
 It helps you practice along with a recorded loop.
+For session management, it's LASH-aware.

 * Shut Record, a recording front end with workflow management for naming / recording / redoing.
+It can use jack_capture, arecord and other back-ends.
 Set up a background loop with shutlp, record with shutrecord, view with mhwaveedit and retry until happy.

+* spliceaudio, an audio splicing / loop-creation utility using sox

 * Shut Audio Control (shut-actl), a GUI for managing Pulse Audio, Jack and their interactions

-* spliceaudio, an audio splicing / loop-creation utility using sox

 2. DEPENDENCIES: